Greyhound Retirement Scheme

 The owner’s contribution is kept in a separate bank account set up by GBGB.
 Any interest accrued is used by GBGB to fund their contributions to the GRS.

-To become GBGB approved, rehoming centres need to demonstrate their:
+To become GBGB approved, homing centres need to demonstrate their:

 • Homing policy